92til-infinity/MySQLBurgerLog/README.md

 In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

+used the cats app from previous activities as a framework for this app and repurposed with the new database

 ### Before You Begin

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.